s10223645/ID_ASG2/README.md

   * the project uses W3Schools for reference on how to make images responsive etc.

 ## Testing
-1. Cart Page:
+ * Cart Page:
-  i.
-Go to "Product" Page.
+    * Go to "Product" Page.
- ii.
-Try and click the "Add To Cart" button to see if it adds to cart. iii.
-Try to increasing and decreasing the amount of the product. iv.
-Try to remove the product and verify that a relevant error message appears.
+    * Try and click the "Add To Cart" button to see if it adds to cart.
+    * Try to increasing and decreasing the amount of the product.
+    * Try to remove the product and verify that a relevant error message appears.
-  v.
-Try and click "Check out" button and verify that a relevant error message appears.
+    * Try and click "Check out" button and verify that a relevant error message appears.
-2. Check out Page:
+ * Check out Page:
-  i.
-Try to submit the empty form and verify that an error message about the required fields appears. ii.
-Try to submit the form with an invalid email address and verify that a relevant error message appears. iii.
-Try to submit the form with all inputs valid and verify that a success message appears.
+    * Try to submit the empty form and verify that an error message about the required fields appears.
+    * Try to submit the form with an invalid email address and verify that a relevant error message appears.
+    * Try to submit the form with all inputs valid and verify that a success message appears.

 * Platforms
   * Right now it can view on a laptop
 * Bugs
   * Images are not centered when the browser screenzoom is not set on 100%

 ## Credits